 The county clerk provides a number of services in connection with the court system, including maintaining court records and exhibits, administering oaths, managing the jury system, acting as a quasi-judicial officer for the issuance of writs and subpoenas, and providing citizens with access to public court records.
 The county clerk also has certain non-court functions such as holding bonds for public officials and keeping records for certain special purpose districts.

 The clerk is an elected office in all but four charter counties (King, Whatcom, Clallam and Pierce).

 The board of county commissioners or, in most “home rule” charter counties, the county council, is the legislative authority for the county.
 In the 32 noncharter counties, the county commissioners also serve as the chief administrators for most county operations.
 RCW 36.32.010 provides for the election of three county commissioners in noncharter counties.
-This number can be increased to five in counties with a population of 300,000 or more (RCW 36.32.055).
+This number can be increased to five in counties with a population of at least 300,000 and less than 400,000 (RCW 36.32.055).

 Depending upon the county charter and ordinances, the board of commissioners/county council may also have quasi-judicial duties, such as hearing appeals of local land use decisions.
 Some boards/councils have established a hearing examiner system and appointed a hearing examiner to hold hearings on quasi-judicial land use matters.